GoogleCloudPlatform/accelerated-platforms/use-cases/rag-pipeline/README.md

 7. **Instruction Tuned Model Endpoint:**

    These retrieved similar product information is then sent to an "Instruction Tuned Model Endpoint".
-This endpoint hosts a specific version of Gemini instruction tuned model(gemma-2b-it)[https://huggingface.co/google/gemma-2b-it] that's been trained with a focus on understanding and responding to instructions effectively.
-Instruction tuned model is provided with a specific instructions as a prompt to re-rank the search results.
+This endpoint hosts a specific version of the Gemma 2B instruction tuned model(gemma-2b-it)[https://huggingface.co/google/gemma-2b-it] that's been trained with a focus on understanding and responding to instructions effectively.
+The instruction tuned model is provided with a specific instructions as a prompt to re-rank the search results.

 8. **Re-Rank Search Results with LLM:**